ministryofjustice/peoplefinder/README.md

 `Person.delete_indexes`

-To run specs without Elasticsearch:
+To run specs without OpenSearch:

-`bundle exec rspec . --tag ~elastic`
+`bundle exec rspec . --tag ~opensearch`

 If your shell is Zsh, you have to escape `~` by using `\~`.